Shkotsky/REST-Countries-API/README.md

 * Filter countries by region
 * Click on a country to see more detailed information on a separate page
 * Click through to the border countries on the detail page
-* Toggle the color scheme between light and dark mod
+* Toggle the color scheme between light and dark mode

-## Built with :cowboy_hat_face:
+## Built With :cowboy_hat_face:
 - HTML5
 - CSS
 - Flexbox